(reading time: 1 hour, 21 minutes)

 “Is such a weapon possible?”
 Alast asked.

 “I highly doubt it,” Rob said.
-“It doesn’t matter how many people tell him that; Peako always keeps trying.
+“It doesn’t matter how many folk tell him that; Peako always keeps trying.
 There’s always a new alloy or an exotic metal never plucked from Porce before.
 There’s always a new hammering or cooling technique.
 The last time I saw him he was even experimenting with religious incantations.”

 “He’s dumb,” Dawn added.
 “Even if a religious incantation could do something it would be useless without the faith to power it.
 I’m sure the gods noticed when one prayer failed and he tried another to a different god in a different tongue.”

 “I don’t think I’ll be needing a godly weapon,” Alast laughed.